Feb 02 2022 Every Recipe Tells a Story—7 Steps to Cooking with Your Grandchild

 She is the author most recently of 52 Shabbats: Friday Night Dinners Inspired by a Global Jewish Kitchen.

-Banner, baking teen Zoom, braiding challah, and reading recipe photographs by Stephanie Fink
+Banner, baking teen Zoom, braiding challah, and reading recipe by Stephanie Fink

-Decorated challah & measured ingredients photographs by Faith Kramer
+Decorated challah & measured ingredients by Faith Kramer

-Author and book cover photographs by Clara Rice
+Author photograph and book cover by Clara Rice